 Roll in sugar before baking & flatten with palm

-Another go-to trick for beautiful sugar cookies is to always roll them in sugar before baking for that perfectly crinkly cookie texture!
+This step gives the coconut lime cookies that perfectly crinkly cookie texture!
 Plus, it also prevents the dough from spreading too much by helping to dry out the outer layer of dough.
-I do want to be totally transparent that this really only works with granulated white sugar.

 Tap & add icing!